madaxe-pns/amiga/BlitzBasic/2D_3D/readme.txt

 3D_01.bb - Simple 3D Engine.
 Performs a 3D Rotation of a Cube.

-SinCos_Table.bb - Creates a Sin and Cos Table and writes it to a file (sincostab.dat)
+SinCos_Table.bb - Creates a Sin and Cos Table and writes it to a file (sincostab.dat).